-What Is AHA CPR Certification?
+What is AHA CPR Certification?

-BLS for the healthcare provider is designed any person that works in the healthcare industry.
+BLS for the healthcare provider is designed for any person that works in the healthcare industry.
 For example, emergency medical technicians (EMTs), pharmacists, registered nurses (RNs) and other medical personnel.
 It focuses on the following topics: